 Ectopic supraventricular rhythms include

 Atrial premature beats (APB), or premature atrial contractions (PAC), are common episodic impulses.
 They may occur in normal hearts with or without precipitating factors (eg, coffee, tea, alcohol, pseudoephedrine) or may be a sign of a cardiopulmonary disorder.
-They are common in patients with COPD.
+They are common in patients with chronic obstructive pulmonary disease (COPD).
 They occasionally cause palpitations.

-Diagnosis is by ECG (see Figure: Atrial premature beat (APB).).
+Diagnosis is by electrocardiography (ECG—see figure Atrial premature beat).

 APBs may be normally, aberrantly, or not conducted and are usually followed by a noncompensatory pause.
 Aberrantly conducted APBs (usually with right bundle branch block morphology) must be distinguished from premature beats of ventricular origin.

 Atrial escape beats are ectopic atrial beats that emerge after long sinus pauses or sinus arrest.
 They may be single or multiple; escape beats from a single focus may produce a continuous rhythm (called ectopic atrial rhythm).
 Heart rate is typically slower, P wave morphology is typically different, and PR interval is slightly shorter than in sinus rhythm.